What are the environmental risk scores covered by the dashboard? jump to answer

 How can I access all human rights and environmental risks scores?

 You can access all human rights and environmental risks scores by signing up for the free dashboard.
-After signing up you immediately have access to 8 human rights risks scores and 7 environmental risks scores, specific to the coffee and palm oil sector in Colombia.
+After signing up you immediately have access to 8 human rights risks scores and 7 environmental risks scores, specific to the cocoa and palm oil sector in Cameroon.

 For more countries and/or commodities, explore our premium dashboard.